ukrainecyber/CTO-mentorship-Module_1_Organizational-Incident-Response-Plan/README.md

-# CTO Mentoring Program: Module 1
+# CTO Mentorship Program: Module 1

 To best safeguard the organization’s digital assets and reputation, CTOs, cybersecurity management teams, IT managers, security and systems managers among different sectors need to develop a robust, yet flexible incident response plan tailored to the company’s unique needs.
 A comprehensive plan allows them to respond to incidents quickly and effectively and is crucial for minimizing damage and recovering from an incident.